abekim/Droplet/README.md

     $ sudo sudo pip install virtualenv
     ```

-3. Optionally, install `foreman` Ruby gem
+3. Download and install `mongodb`

     ```bash
+    $ brew install mongodb
+    ```

+4. Optionally, install `foreman` Ruby gem

+    ```bash
     $ sudo gem install foreman
     ```

-4. Optionally, you can setup an isolated environment using `virtualenv`
+5. Optionally, you can setup an isolated environment using `virtualenv`

     ```bash
     $ virtualenv --no-site-packages env
     $ source env/bin/activate
     ```

-5. Install system dependencies.
+6. Install system dependencies.
 You may need to include `sudo` at the front of the command if on Linux

     ```bash
     $ pip install -r requirements.txt
     ```

-6. Run the application locally
+7. Run the application locally

     If you've installed `foreman` earlier,